 Yes, you can download ViceVersa for a free 30-day trial.
 The trial download is fully functional.
 After the trial period ends, you will need to purchase one or more licenses.
 If you do not wish to purchase after evaluation, the included uninstall routine will completely and cleanly remove ViceVersa from your computer.

-You can order ViceVersa over the Internet, or by Phone/Fax, paying with Credit Card, Check or by Wire Transfer.
+You can order ViceVersa from our website paying with Credit Card, PayPal, Check, Wire Transfer, ACH and more.
 When we receive your order, we send you a Registration Key via E-mail.
 You then enter the Registration Key in the ViceVersa trial that you have already downloaded and installed on your computer.
 ViceVersa will unlock and become registered in your name.

 Once you have received the registration information from us, you will need to enter it in ViceVersa.
 The easiest option is to copy and paste the information directly from the e-mail.
 Step-by-Step Instructions: 1.
 Start ViceVersa 2.
 Select "Enter Registration Information" (from the starting dialog or from the help menu, this depends on which ViceVersa version you are running) 3.
 The "Enter Registration" dialog box will open.
 4. In the E-Mail we sent, you will find a code like this one below: REGISTRATION TEXT: [ Paul-Sand-1-Lic-Order7-paul@sand.com ] Paste the two values into the corresponding fields in ViceVersa.
 In the above case you would paste: Additional Notes: * Sometimes the registration text may span across 2 lines of E-Mail.
 In that case you need to merge and copy both lines.
 In the above case you would still paste: * In ViceVersa Plus the "text" field is called "name". * Make sure that you enter the code in the correct version of ViceVersa.
 If you purchased ViceVersa Plus the code is only valid for the Plus version, if you purchased ViceVersa Pro the code is only valid for the PRO version.
 For further queries, please contact support@tgrmn.com and include your registration text/key, the error code returned and any relevant order detail information.